 How to Make a Freezer Meal

-• Instant Pot: Add all ingredients in the order listed in the recipe minus water, spinach and garlic and freeze uncooked in a gallon size Ziploc bag for up to 3 months.
+• Instant Pot: Add all ingredients in the order listed in the recipe minus broth or water, spinach and garlic and freeze uncooked in a gallon size Ziploc bag for up to 3 months.
 Cook from frozen with 10 (6 quart Instant Pot) or 14 cups (8 quart Instant Pot) of water/broth for 20 minutes, after do Quick Release.

-• Slow cooker: Add all ingredients in the order listed in the recipe minus water, spinach and garlic and freeze uncooked in a gallon size Ziploc bag for up to 3 months.
+• Slow cooker: Add all ingredients in the order listed in the recipe minus broth or water, spinach and garlic and freeze uncooked in a gallon size Ziploc bag for up to 3 months.
 Cook from frozen with water/broth on Low for 10 hours or on High for 5 hours.

 • After cooking: Add spinach and garlic.
 Stir and serve hot garnished with Parmesan cheese.